bradlucas/luminus-cats/README.md

 # luminus-cats

-A sample application generated with Luminus which demonstrates it's support for building RESETful web services.
+A sample application generated with Luminus which demonstrates it's support for building RESTful web services.

 Why?

-Chapter Six of `Web Development with Clojure` has a sample application which demonstrates how to use Compojure-API to build a RESETful service.
+Chapter Six of `Web Development with Clojure` has a sample application which demonstrates how to use Compojure-API to build a RESTful service.
 The example includes the ClojureScript profile to demonstrate calling an API.